× FreshBooks App Logo

 What Is a Schedule C?

-Those who file Schedule C probably also need to file Schedule SE (“Self Employment Tax”).
-This form lets you calculate your Social Security and Medicare tax liability.
+Those who file Schedule C probably also need to file Schedule SE to calculate self-employment tax.
+This form includes your Social Security and Medicare tax liability.
 It’s based on your yearly, untaxed income as a self-employed person or sole proprietor.

 Keep Forms Like 1099-K Out of Your Way